opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/select-streams-woh.md

 Name            | Description
 ----------------|------------
-video-only.select-streams | Removes all audio streams from a media track audio-only.select-streams | Removes all video streams from a media track mux-av.select-streams     | Mux a video stream and an audio stream into a media track
+video-only.copy | Removes all audio streams from a media track audio-only.copy | Removes all video streams from a media track mux-av.copy     | Mux a video stream and an audio stream into a media track

 Note that those encoding profiles are included in the default configuration of Opencast.